Settling a Claim * Before it Reaches Court

 However, medical negligence* claims go straight to court.
 The standard outcome is that you or the other party agree to, or reject, the settlement amount suggested by the Injuries Board.
 In cases where the amount is rejected, then court proceedings are issued.
 Legal proceedings are issued.
 Then comes the legal formalities which your personal injury solicitor * will talk you through.
 This will be carried out before advising you of your court date.
 There can be benefits of settling out of court.

 What does ‘Settlement’ mean?

-The term ‘settlement’ is used to describe the resolution of a legal dispute, like a claim for a personal injury against somebody, before the matter is brought to court.
-In the case of a settlement outside of court, the person making the claim is offered a sum of money from the defendant (person at fault) before the matter is heard by a court.
+The term ‘settlement’ is used to describe the resolution of a legal dispute.
+Similar to a claim for a personal injury against somebody, before the matter is brought to court.
+In the case of a settlement outside of court, the person making the claim is offered a sum of money from the defendant.
+The defendant is the person is at fault and this is done prior to a court hearing.
 If the person making the claim accepts the sum of money offered, then the case is settled and there is no need for it to proceed to a court hearing.
-Essentially, you are agreeing to conclude your case and claim before it reaches court.
+Essentially, you are agreeing to conclude your case and claim * before it reaches court.